Azerbaijani president meets with Afghan counterpart | News.az

 Azerbaijani president meets with Afghan counterpart

-President of the Republic of Azerbaijan Ilham Aliyev has met with President of the Islamic Republic of Afghanistan Mohammad Ashraf Ghani in Munich.
+President of the Republic of Azerbaijan Ilham Aliyev has met with President of the Islamic Republic of Afghanistan Mohammad Ashraf Ghani, who is attending the 7th Global Baku Forum.

-Baku was described as a venue for hosting prestigious events.
-The ample opportunities for expanding cooperation between the two countries in the area of transport and logistics were underlined.
+President Aliyev and President Ghani first held a one-on-one meeting.
+They then were joined by their delegations for a meeting in an expanded format.

-The sides pointed out the shipment of Afghan loads via Azerbaijan through the Lapis Lazuli route, emphasizing the importance of increasing efforts in this regard in the years to come.
+The sides exchanged views on bilateral relations, as well as prospects for development of economic cooperation between the two countries.

 News.Az